 Welcome to the Lipetsky Family page at Surname Finder, a service of Genealogy Today.
 Our editors have compiled this checklist of genealogical resources, combining links to commercial databases along with user-contributed information and web sites for the Lipetsky surname.
-As vital records, original documents, vintage photographs and surname-based DNA projects are discovered, this page is updated to offer the best list for researching Lipetsky ancestry.
+As additional sources for vital records, original documents, vintage photographs and surname-based DNA projects are discovered, this page is updated to offer the best list for researching Lipetsky ancestry.
 Share this page on Twitter!

 Completed by on